Publications

 Numerous broadly neutralizing antibodies (bnAbs) have been identified that target the glycans of the HIV-1 envelope spike.
 Neutralization breadth is notable given that glycan processing can be substantially influenced by the presence or absence of neighboring glycans.
 Here, using a stabilized recombinant envelope trimer, we investigate the degree to which mutations in the glycan network surrounding an epitope impact the fine glycan processing of antibody targets.
 Using cryo-electron microscopy and site-specific glycan analysis, we reveal the importance of glycans in the formation of the 2G12 bnAb epitope and show that the epitope is only subtly impacted by variations in the glycan network.
 In contrast, we show that the PG9 and PG16 glycan-based epitopes at the trimer apex are dependent on the presence of the highly conserved surrounding glycans.
 Glycan networks underpin the conservation of bnAb epitopes and are an important parameter in immunogen design.

-Science April 28, 2020
+Cell Reports April 28, 2020

-Ward AB, Wilson IA
+Ward AB, Wilson IA.

-Trends in Biochemical Sciences April 22, 2020
+Current Opinion in Immunology April 22, 2020

 Mapping Polyclonal Antibody Responses in Non-human Primates Vaccinated with HIV Env Trimer Subunit Vaccines